The Best Video Camera for YouTube & Vlogging

 Test Recordings All The Time!

-Before embarking on significant shoots, it is essential always to make quick test records.
+Before embarking on significant shoots, it is essential to always make quick test records.
 Framing, audio levels and camera settings should be checked during this stage to avoid any unpleasant surprises later.

 Post-Production: Making Your Footage Shine